kyaso/Zettlr/README.md

 This is my **personal fork** of **Zettlr** containing some customizations that are specific to my day-to-day workflow.
+I mostly use Zettlr as my _personal knowledge base_, similar to Obsidian.
 Some features might also be interesting for the upstream version, so I might plan to open some pull-requests once everything is tested and mature enough.

 ## Highlights